Broncos lose heartbreaker, 10-9, to Ravens

 The game was 3-3 with 5:55 left in the half.

 An exchange of three-and-outs later, the Broncos started at their own 7-yard line and less than 3 minutes remaining in the half.
-Wilson dropped back and had all kinds of time while Jerry Jeudy, back from extended layoff with an ankle injury, ran wide open on a deep cross from right to left.
+Wilson dropped back and had all kinds of time while Jeudy ran wide open on a deep cross from right to left.
 Wilson stepped up in the pocket and chucked it deep to Jeudy for a 40-yard gain.

 The drive carried on to a third-and-11 with Wilson again stepping up from pressure and lofting a 22-yard completion to Dulcich.
 The Broncos were in business at the Ravens’ 32 yard line with a minute remaining in the half.